universal-meaning-map/docs/readme.md

 # Pseudo Interplanetary mind-map (Pipmm)

 ## Overview
 `Pseudo Interplanetary mind-map` is a proof of concept to play, understand and validate the previous assumptions.
 While the technical part is complex, there are a lesser amount of unknowns than its conceptual counterpart.
-That means that currently the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions. `PIPMM`aims to help to generate this conceptual framework.
+That means that currently the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions. `PIPMM`aims to help to generate this conceptual framework by providing a playground to play with.

+A big handicap at the current stage is to be able to play with complex information without having to build a special editor for it.
+To go around that `PIPMM` delegates this to existing tools and paradigmns.

+`PIPMM` can be thought as a translator or compiler.
+It takes a bunch of "old-school" skeuomorphic documents and links as a source and converts them into interconnected [IPLD](https://obsidian.md/) objects and `AREF`s

+The source files currently take the form of Markdowns with YAML Front Matter linked with wikilinks.
+This approach has been choosen in order to be as compatible as possible and therefore leverage the power of existing tools and personal knowledge repositories such as [Foam](https://foambubble.github.io/foam/) with VS Code  or [Obsidian](https://obsidian.md/) (not tested)

 ## Compromises
 > This software is for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.

 `PIPMM` is optimized for:
 - Replicating the desired information architecture
-- Be able to demo and publish what can be done with it to a wider audience
+- Be able to demo and publish what can be done with it
 - Experiment with fast iterations focusing on the biggest unknowns
 - Live preview of the content produced, specially around `Interplanetary text`and `transclusions`